Maureen O'Hara: 1937–1940: Early career

 Laughton was so pleased with O'Hara's performance in Jamaica Inn that she was cast opposite him in The Hunchback of Notre Dame (1939) for RKO in Hollywood.
-She boarded the RMS Queen Mary with he and her mother to New York, and then traveled by train to Hollywood.
+She boarded the RMS Queen Mary with him and her mother to New York, and then traveled by train to Hollywood.
 O'Hara's agent, Lew Wasserman, arranged for a pay increase from $80 a week to $700 a week.
 As the new face of RKO, she garnered much attention from the Hollywood press and society before the film was even released, something that made her uncomfortable, as she felt that she was being viewed as a "novelty" and "people were making a fuss over me because of something I hadn't yet done, something they just thought I might do".
 O'Hara portrayed Esmeralda, a gypsy dancer who is imprisoned and later sentenced to death by the Parisian authorities.
 Director William Dieterle initially showed concern that O'Hara was too tall and disliked her wavy hair, asking for her to step under a shower to straighten it out.
 Filming commenced in the San Fernando Valley, at a time when it was experiencing its hottest summer in its history.
 O'Hara described it as a "physically demanding shoot", due to the heavy makeup and costume requirements, and recalls that she gasped at Laughton in makeup as Quasimodo, remarking, "Good God, Charles.
 Is that really you?"
 O'Hara insisted on doing her own stunts from the outset, and for the scene in which the hangman places a noose around her neck, no safety nets were used.
 The film was a commercial success, taking $3 million at the box office.
 O'Hara was generally praised for her performance though some critics thought that Laughton stole the show.
 One critic thought that was the strength of the film, writing: "The contrast between Laughton as the pathetic hunchback and O'Hara as the fresh-faced, tenderly solicitous gypsy girl is Hollywood teaming at its most inspired".